rohanparvej/rohanparvej/README.md

 ### 🤖 AI/ML & Full-Stack Developer

 I'm a Computer Science enthusiast passionate about bridging the gap between Machine Learning and Web Development.
 I build full-fledged AI-powered applications—from model training and PyTorch architectures to seamless backend deployment with FastAPI and NodeJS.
+I also develop full-stack web applications.

 ---